index

 From the postcard you can choose:

 1. Brunswick Parking Lot (2 versions).
 The song of the same title was written as the key to the album.
-Years ago four friends agreed to meet again in 10 years time at a place called the Blue Hole of Castalia.
+Years ago four friends agreed to meet again in 10 years time at the Blue Hole of Castalia.
 They never did.
-Since then the Blue Hole's been closed to the public and now they never will.
-A few years ago I ran into Deborah.
+Since then, the Blue Hole's been closed to the public and now they never will.
+A few years ago I ran into one of them, Deborah.
 That's all there is to the song but I couldn't get the vocals right so it never made it thru the mix stage.
-The rom version is a moody, memory fragmented slide show based on cycling cut-up phrases generated from a spoken version of the piece.
+The rom version is a moody, memory-fragmented slide show based on cycling cut-up phrases generated from a spoken version of the piece.
 One version requires user interference.
 One is self-running.

 2. Ubu Wa Disco.
 The Ubu dancers rock n roll to the modern groove of...
 Uh, an attempt to crack some wintel multimedia speakers.
 On the Mac eight channels of sound.
 On the PC 4.
 Runs as a self-mixing remix or will accept user interference.